rb16b/Accelerate-Dev/README.md

 Make sure you are dev-UserX project.
 View the pdb.yaml file to see the configuration.

-Since pdb has a min value set to 1, the actual pod has to have a higher number of instances.
+Since PDB has a min value set to 1, the actual pod has to have a higher number of instances.
+If number of pods instances configured in Deployment and PDB are the same, cluster upgrade would not be able to drain a node with pod configured like that.

-Before applying PDB configuration we need to set replica count to 2 for rest-figts
+Before applying PDB configuration we need to set replica count to 2 for rest-fighys

+Run $  oc scale dc/rest-fights --replicas=2

+Run to verify ( or check the console ) $ oc get rc  ( rc stands for replica controller)

+NAME            DESIRED   CURRENT   READY   AGE rest-fights-1   2         2         2       8m21s

 Run $ oc apply -f pdb.yaml